dhurlburtusa/shortcuts/json_web_token/json_web_token-notes.md

   resistant namespace.

-* **Private claims**: These are the custom claims created to share information between parties that agree on using them.
+* **Private claims**: These are the custom claims created to share information between parties that agree on using them and are neither _registered_ or _public_ claims.

 ```json5
 {